• Skip to primary navigation

 Parmesan breaded fish with salad and yoghurt dip on a white plate

-The panko is mixed with plenty of garlic and parsley before quickly dredging the fish through it and then baking for 15 minutes.
+This crispy breaded fish fillets recipe is packed with flavour!
+The panko is mixed with plenty of garlic and parsley before quickly dredging the fish through it and then baking for 15 minutes until crispy.

 I wanted to keep this meal really simple and so served it with some salad leaves but if you wanted to bulk it out a bit more then you could go classic with some chips or add a few extra vegetables.